 I hope and pray video games were not part of training for war.
 I wish video games were only used for fun and entertainment.
 But this is not the reality of the volatile world we live in.

-If video games can limit death and destruction in times of war, then they should be part of the training soldiers need to be better prepared.
+If video games can limit death and destruction in times of war, then they should be part of the training that soldiers need to be better prepared.

 Resource: https://apps.dtic.mil/dtic/tr/fulltext/u2/a550307.pdf Simulation & Gaming, 40thAnniversary Issue.